flaf/miscellaneous/puppet/modules/mcollective/README.md

 you will probably put this entry in a `common.yaml` file in hiera or something like that.

+The `exchanges` parameter is an array of strings which contains the created exchanges.
+This parameter can be empty and its default value is `[ 'mcollective' ]` or, if present, the value of the sub-entry `middleware_exchanges` of the hiera entry `mcollective`.
+The class handles this parameter and appends the `'mcollective'` string if not present.

 # The `mcollective::server` class